furdzik/IF.Japanese/README.md

 # IF.Japanese

-This repository presents frontend application for my **Japanese APP**
+This repository presents frontend application for my **Japanese APP**.

 ---